Tashish97/Ashish-Portfolio/README.md

 # [Project 1: Car Price Prediction]()
 **Type      :Regression**
 **Algorithm :Random Forest**
-**Language  :Python**
+**Language  :Python, HTML and CSS**
 **IDE       :Jupyter Lab**

 Problem Statement:
-To make a regressor model by using the his dataset from www.cardekho.com of various cars sold between the year 1993 to 2020.
+To make a regressor model by using the his dataset from www.cardekho.com of various cars sold.
-**Below is the image of the model when deployed**
+**Below is the image of the deployed model!!**

 ![](images/car_price_prediction.jpg)